jfetscher/jfetscher.github.io/index.md

-title: John Fetscher
+## John Fetscher

-## Welcome to GitHub Pages
+Welcome to the professional website of John Fetscher, Consulting Intern at Primera Engineers and Project Manager of Phoenix - a University of Illinois upstart clothing company.

 You can use the [editor on GitHub](https://github.com/jfetscher/jfetscher.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.